 Like anything else in life, olive oil can go wrong.
 This article will introduce the most common defects that you might encounter in olive oils.

 Old olive oils

-Extra virgin olive oils are the best to use fresh as possible, the latest season always, ideally to be used within a year from harvest date.
+Extra virgin olive oils are the best to use fresh as possible.
+Try to buy the latest season, ideally to be used within a year from the harvest date.
 Most olive oils will be good for up to two years if unopened and stored correctly.
-With time they will lose fresh fruitiness that you want in your olive oil.
+However, with time they will lose the fresh fruitiness that you want in your olive oil.